-Again, like I mentioned in the very beginning, exciting goals are excellent at keeping you motivated.
+Again, like I mentioned in the very beginning, goals that excite you are excellent at keeping you motivated.
 Hence, in order to keep saving diligently and to not give up halfway, set some savings goals.

 Typically my goals always include a trip of some sort.
-Somehow I am willing to forgo tiny pleasures in life when I can anticipate visiting somewhere new with my fiancée.
+Somehow I am willing to forgo tiny pleasures in life when I can anticipate visiting somewhere new with my wife.

-So, start writing down a few items or goals that will excite you to start saving up for.
-They could be:
+So, start writing down a few items or goals that are important to you to start saving up for.
+In general they could be:

 Priming your mindset for FAST savings